 If you have a specific page you’ve been having trouble with, head there first.
 If it’s a general performance issue across the whole website, head to your homepage.

 In the admin bar at the top of your site, you’ll see some stats provided by Query Monitor.

 - Peak memory usage

 - Number of database queries

-This is a great feature that you can show you at a glance whether the page your on has a performance issue that needs to be addressed.
+This is a great feature that can show you at a glance whether the page you’re on has a performance issue that needs to be addressed.